 Section 16(a) of the Exchange Act requires that certain of our officers, our Directors and persons who own more than 10% of a registered class of our equity securities file reports of ownership and changes in ownership with the SEC.
 These officers, Directors and greater than 10% shareholders are required by SEC rules to furnish us with copies of all forms they file.
-Based solely on our review of the copies of such forms received by us and written representation from certain reporting persons, we believe that, during 2015 and until the date of this proxy statement, all Section 16(a) filing requirements applicable to those officers, Directors and 10% shareholders were satisfied except for one Form 4 regarding one transaction for Michael E. Kahler, which was filed one day late.
+Based solely on our review of the copies of such forms received by us and written representation from certain reporting persons, we believe that, during 2017 and until the date of this proxy statement, all Section 16(a) filing requirements applicable to those officers, Directors and 10% shareholders were satisfied.